Build Back Fossil Free

 Social media graphic used as part of a promotional event leading up to the 2014 People's Climate March.

-Built on top of the ActionKit platform, I designed, developed, tested and iterated on 350's online action system.
-Petitions, donation pages, surveys, distributed event campaigns and more — it all ran through our online action system.
+Built on top of the ActionKit platform, I designed, developed, tested and iterated on 350's comprehensive online action system.

 350.org's main global donation page.
-We routinely tested variables like donation amounts, background image choice, compact multi-step form vs. long single page form, etc. Link: 350.org/donate
+We routinely tested variables like donation amounts, background image choice, compact multi-step form vs. long single page form, and more.
+Link: 350.org/donate

 A petition from regional affiliate 350 Pacific using 350.org's petition platform.
 Showcases some of the customizable options I built in to the platform, like customizable background images, different color schemes.
 Link: act.350.org/sign/pacificpawa